Quercus ithaburensis

 Quercus ithaburensis, the Mount Tabor oak, is a tree in the beech family Fagaceae.
-It is found from southeastern Italy to the Palestine region.
+It is found from southeastern Italy to the Levant.
 It is the national tree of Jordan.
 Two subspecies are accepted, Quercus ithaburensis subsp. ithaburensis and Quercus ithaburensis subsp. macrolepis (syn.
 Quercus macrolepis, the Valonia oak).
 Together with Quercus brantii, it forms a clade of distinct, closely related species within the oak section Cerris.

 Description

 Quercus ithaburensis is a small to medium-sized semi-evergreen to tardily deciduous tree growing to a maximum height of around 15 m with a rounded crown and often with a gnarled trunk and branches.
 The leaves are 4–9 cm long and 2–5 cm wide, oval in shape, with 7 to 10 pairs of either teeth (most common) or shallow lobes (rare) along a revolute margin.
 They are dark glossy green above and gray tomentose below.

 The male flowers are light green 5-cm long catkins while the wind-pollinated female flowers are small, up to 0.4 mm, produced in threes on short stalks called peduncles.
 Flowering occurs from March through April in most of its native range.
 The acorns are generally oval, up to 5 cm long and 3 cm wide with a cap covering roughly one-third of the acorn, maturing in 18 months, dropping from the tree in the second autumn after pollination.
-The cap is covered in long stiff loose scales which are rolled backwards or involute, especially along the edges of the cap.
+The cap is covered in long stiff loose scales which are rolled backward or involute, especially along the edges of the cap.